Reviews You Can Rely On

 While the bike bags were relatively easy to set up, our testers found that the Wild Man was slightly easier than the RockBros bag because it had bigger, more convenient loops to put the velcro straps through.

 Some users enjoy being able to transfer their bike phone mount onto multiple bikes, strollers, treadmills, shopping carts, or cars.
-Our testers considered how easy they were to transfer and how well the mounts could accommodate different bar sizes and shapes.
+Our testers considered how easy the mounts were to transfer and how well they could accommodate different bar sizes and shapes.

 The Rokform Sport Series performed best in this metric because of the ease of transferability and the long strap lengths that accommodate the handlebar shapes of strollers, shopping carts, and treadmills.
 The case or universal adapter that works for the Rokform Sport is compatible with a car mount, but you must purchase it separately.
 The runner-up in this category was the Nite Ize Wraptor because it's easy to transfer but is slightly less versatile due to a shorter strap length.